 \section{Ethical Considerations}

-\methodname is designed to improve the reliability of uncertainty quantification by removing spurious correlations between output length and estimated uncertainty.
-Correcting this bias helps to prevent misleading high- or low-uncertainty signals that often affect longer generations.
-However, the method does not prevent the generation of incorrect or harmful content, and low uncertainty scores do not always guarantee factual accuracy.
-While \methodname helps correct biases related to output length, it does not address other factors that can distort uncertainty estimates, such as prompt phrasing or out-of-domain data.
+\methodname improves uncertainty quantification by removing spurious correlations between output length and estimated uncertainty.
+This helps to prevent misleading high- or low-uncertainty signals that often affect longer generations.
+However, it does not prevent the generation of incorrect or harmful content, and low uncertainty scores do not guarantee factuality.
+Moreover, it does not address factors such as prompt phrasing or out-of-domain data.

-Reliable uncertainty estimates are crucial for enabling selective generation, abstention, or human-in-the-loop review, especially in tasks where correctness cannot be easily verified. \methodname contributes to this goal by improving robustness to length related bias, however it should be used as a part of a broader reliability strategy, especially in high-stakes or user-facing applications.
+Reliable uncertainty estimates are crucial for enabling selective generation, abstention, or human-in-the-loop review, especially in tasks where correctness cannot be easily verified. \methodname improves robustness to length-related bias, but it should be used as part of a broader reliability strategy, especially in critical applications.